dfeshed/nw-ueba-saas/streaming-data/README.md

   * Defaults to `false`
   * When set to `false` a parent route will not be kept alive when transitioning to a new child.
 So, if going to `/foo` to `/foo/bar`, all streams associated with `/foo` will be cleaned up.
   * When set to `true` a parent route will be kept alive when transitioning to a new child.
 So, if going to `/foo` to `/foo/bar`, all streams associated with `/foo` will be left alone.

+# Development

+## Run Tests

+Run tests like any other Ember project (`ember test`), but first...

+* `node tests/server/start.js` to run mock server
+* Count to 10, then run tests.
+  * WHY?
+If tests are run immediately, they may give false negative.
+Still trying to figure out why this happens.
+Every subsequent test will run as expected.
+And if you delay slightly to run the first test, those should be ok too.